affffffffffffffffffffff/CS1-arduino-projects/README.md

 Rotate a stepper motor using a 5V power supply module.
 ### mar24a
 Control a stepper motor using an IR remote's volume up and volume down buttons.
+### mar27a
+A joystick controls a stepper motor, which moves from 0 - 90 degrees in intervals of 30 degrees.
+The joystick only STARTS the command — the stepper motor is STOPPED by an accelerometer/gyroscope module.